-I worked during the last 10+ years in several aspects related to statistical signal processing, with special emphasis on Bayesian statistical inference and adaptive/robust stochastic filtering.
-I have also been a key personnel in several projects funded by the European Commission (EC), the European Space Agency (ESA) and the Spanish Ministry of Science, and lately involved in projects funded by the French DGA.
-My primary areas of interest include statistical signal processing at large, estimation and detection theory, nonlinear Bayesian inference, robust filtering, statistical learning, computational and robust statistics; with applications to the broad field of localisation, tracking and navigation (GNSS, indoor, cooperative, robust, multiple object, multi-sensor data fusion, communications, intelligent transportation systems, air traffic management and life sciences.
+I worked during the last 10+ years in several aspects related to statistical signal processing, with special emphasis on statistical inference and adaptive/robust stochastic filtering.
+I have also been a key personnel in several projects funded by the European Commission (EC), the European Space Agency (ESA), the French and Spanish Ministry of Science, and lately involved in projects funded by the French DGA.
+My primary areas of interest include statistical signal processing at large, estimation and detection theory, nonlinear Bayesian inference, robust filtering, statistical learning, computational and robust statistics; with applications to the broad field of localisation, tracking and navigation (GNSS, indoor, cooperative, robust, multiple object, multi-sensor data fusion), communications, intelligent transportation systems and air traffic management and Earth observation (GNSS remote sensing).

 MS in Electrical Engineering, Universitat Politècnica de Catalunya (UPC), Spain, 2006